jarviscanada/jarvis_data_eng_YerinAn/linux_sql/README.md

 # Implemenation
 Discuss how you implement the project.
+1. create functions that can reuse anytime.
+2. use a list that can easy to modify in the future.

 ## Architecture
 Draw a cluster diagram with three Linux hosts, a DB, and agents (use draw.io website).
 Image must be saved to `assets` directory.